lives just up the road from the Garden House. He's a fantastic cabinet maker;

-Here's a sweet little high chair that he
+Here's a sweet little high chair

 made for a family on Orcas.
 The legs were all turned by